Knowing what grit of sand paper and what to do with it is what makes a great paint job.

 Once you have sanded the entire vehicle the last step before painting would be to wipe it down with a tack cloth as seen here.
 Then you are ready to paint.
 I personally prefer the 3m tack cloth.

 By wiping the vehicle down with this tack cloth it will remove any lint, grease, or foreign particles left behind.
 It is a very low-cost way to ensure a perfect paint job.

 3M 03192 17″ x 36″ All Purpose Tack Cloth

-So in short, after you have sprayed your primer and it has dried.
+So, in short, after you have sprayed your primer and it has dried.
 You will need to wet sand the entire area and wipe the entire area with a sponge.